paul-shannon/corsTests/README.md

 demonstrate the mysterious failure to serve tbi of my flask/cors/byte-range webserver on trena.systemsbiology.net

-## depends on a simple local webserver: file://xxx.html urls do not support CORS
+### depends on running a simple local webserver

+file://xxx.html urls do not support CORS, so each of the demos is loaded into a simple python webserver:  *make server*

 - **bed-tbi-broad.html**:  tbi works, loads quickly since byte ranges are employed
 - **bed-tbi-trena.html**:  same files as at the broad, but tbi fails to load.  with tbi line